 Here is something you can do to solve the problem for the future.
 Adjust your rental lease so that it does not end in the off-season.

 Choose a lease date that cycles back into the on-season, so your next search is less of a challenge.
+Maybe that’s an 18-month lease, which can provide stability for tenants as well.
 Of course, that is easier said than done and if your primary goal is to get the place filled then do that first.
 You can even work around your ideal start date for the next lease by offering a non-standard lease this time around.

 Whatever you do, when you get the chance and the timing is right, make sure that your contracts and schedules are working in your favor and not against your best interests.
 If you can avoid tenants moving out in winter in the first place, you will not have to deal with the off-season!